 Nancy Wilcox's house

-Crime Scene Location in Salt Lake City, Utah, United States
+Crime Scene Location in Salt Lake City, Utah

-Fourteen years later, serial killer Ted Bundy confessed to her murder.
+Fourteen years later, Bundy finally confessed to her murder.

-That evening, Wilcox stormed out of her home on Arnette Drive following an argument with her father.
-Shortly afterwards, one of America's most notorious serial killers spotted her walking along a nearby road.
+On the evening of her disappearance, the 16-year-old stormed out of her home following an argument with her father.
+Shortly afterwards, one of America's most notorious serial killers noticed her while he was driving along a nearby street.

-During his confession, Bundy said that she was walking on a "main roadway" that was poorly lit.
+Bundy said that Wilcox was walking on a "main roadway" that was poorly lit.

-He claimed that he parked his car, crept up on the teenager, and forced her into an orchard.
-He then restrained her and put her into his Volkswagen Bug.
+He claimed that he parked his car, crept up on the teenager, and forced her into a neighboring orchard.
+He then restrained her and put her in his Volkswagen Bug.

 Once she was in his vehicle, he drove back to his apartment, where he allegedly kept her for 24 hours.

-The following day, he murdered the 16-year-old, drove more than 200 miles south of Salt Lake City, and then dumped her remains in a rural area.
+The following day, he murdered Wilcox, drove more than 200 miles south of Salt Lake City, and then dumped her remains in a rural area.

-Notably, there are some major doubts hanging over his claim that he brought Wilcox back to his apartment.
+There are some major doubts hanging over his claim that he brought the teenager back to his apartment.

-Firstly, bringing a victim back to his rooming house would have been an incredibly risky move on his part, as there were other tenants staying there at the time, one of whom lived directly across the hallway from him.
+Firstly, bringing a victim back to his rooming house would have been an incredibly risky move on his part, as there were other tenants in the building, one of whom lived directly across the hallway from him.

 Unfortunately, the only thing we know for certain is that Wilcox left her house on October 2nd, 1974, and was never seen again.